 Dr. Levinus Dieleman, University of Alberta

 Ulcerative colitis (UC) is a relapsing chronic intestinal inflammation with no existing cure, that affects over 300 per 100.000 Canadians, the highest prevalence in the world.
 The standard drug therapies are expensive and potentially toxic, and mostly directed against the chronic inflammatory process.
 UC is the result of a dysbiosis between disease-inducing and protective intestinal bacteria in a genetically susceptible host.
 Non-digestible dietary carbohydrates (NDC) stimulate the growth of protective endogenous intestinal bacteria which ferment them into short-chain fatty acids (SCFA), some of the latter with natural anti-inflammatory properties, and are called prebiotics.
 The investigator was the first to report that oral intake of NDC, the dietary β-fructans inulin plus fructo-oligosaccharides (FOS), reduced colitis in a genetically-induced rat colitis model.
 Both inulin and FOS reduced colitis.

-For more information, please use this link to the Crohns Colitis Foundation
+For more information, please visit the Crohns Colitis Foundation website.

 Other Funded Studies

 National Kidney Foundation – The National Kidney Foundation is funding research to look at the effects of p-inulin (inulin based prebiotic fiber) on the microbiome of end-stage renal disease (ESRD) patients treated with peritoneal dialysis (called the “PD study”).
 Principle Investigator, Dominic Raj, MD, George Washington University School of Medicine.